kwea123/RL/ai/unity_test/README.md

    * When the distance to the next cube is > 4, reward = -10 and *done*
    * When all the cubes are reached, *done*

-Link to youtube video showing the drone completing a 50-cube path :
+Drone completing a 50-cube path :
 [drone 50](https://youtu.be/ECAw-84YvPw)

-Link to youtube video showing the drone completing a size 4 3d maze :
+Drone completing a size 4 3d maze :
 [drone maze4](https://youtu.be/edM7mxeRYlY)

-Link to youtube video showing the drone completing a size 10 3d maze :
+Drone completing a size 10 3d maze :
 [drone maze10](https://youtu.be/e32YkK7myuE)

-Link to youtube video showing the drone completing a size 10 3d maze (smoother movement):
+Drone completing a size 10 3d maze (smoother movement):
 [drone maze10 sm](https://youtu.be/62P0yJCHeTI)